nhsconnect/nhslogin/src/session-management.md

 The application must automatically redirect the user to the authentication journey at the end of each period, without user interaction.

 **B) For mobile applications that implement user-to-app authentication:**

 The user must complete a full authentication journey:
 - the first time they access the application
 - at least every 30 days thereafter

 If user-to-app authentication is optional, the application must comply with the requirements outlined in A) until the user configures it.

 In addition, the application must carry out a user-to-app authentication check:
 - after 5 minutes of inactivity within the application.
 The application must make this prompt automatically without user interaction
-- on reopening the application if it has been in the background for more than one minute
+- on reopening the application if it has been in the background for more than 1 minute
 - on reopening the application if it has been closed (regardless of elapsed time)